lightbot/ForkResearch/README.md

 All the repositories for study, formated as follow:

-owner_login, repos_id, repos_name, is_fork, created_at, pushed_at, updated_at, size, "stargazers_count, language, forks, open_issues, has_downloads, has_wiki
+owner{login}, id, name, is_fork, created_at, pushed_at, updated_at, size, stargazers_count, language, forks, open_issues, has_downloads, has_wiki

+The data is crawled through Github API: /repos/:owner/:repo
-You can get the data through Github API:  https://developer.github.com/v3/repos/#get
+You can get meanings of these items on https://developer.github.com/v3/repos/#get